javecilla/BSIT2FG2_PROJECT_IM-OOP-EDP-ADB-IDA/README.md

 - **`controllers`**
   Coordinates application workflows, handles requests, and processes logic as the **Controller** layer in MVC.
 Controllers interact with services and models to manage specific tasks.

+- **`services`**
+  Handles complex business logic beyond the controllers' scope, supporting abstraction, inheritance, and code reuse.

 - **`models`**
   Represents data structures and encapsulates database tables.
 Models implement the **Model** layer in MVC, ensuring data encapsulation and manipulation consistency.

-- **`services`**
+- **`core`**
-  Handles complex business logic beyond the controllers' scope, supporting abstraction, inheritance, and code reuse.
+  Contains essential classes and foundational components that define the application's core functionality.
+These classes are not tied to any specific layer (e.g., MVC) but represent key abstractions, utilities, or domain-specific logic that other packages rely on.
+The core package ensures reusability and encapsulation of central features.

 ## Development Process
 The application was collaboratively developed using Git for version control, enabling seamless team collaboration.
 Contributions, updates, and issue tracking are available in the project’s GitHub repository: